dotnet/designs/accepted/2019/targeting-packs-and-runtime-packs.md

 # Global resolution

 There is one weakness of historical framework NuGet packages that was listed in the introduction, but not adressed in the plan above: "Requires project context for resolution."
 The issue there is that reference assemblies may only be pulled down by a NuGet restore operation, which is still tied to a project.
 In general, you cannot just ask for the reference assemblies for a given TFM / shared framework unless that targeting pack is globally installed.
 Furthermore, Visual Studio has a Global Design Time Assembly Resolution (GDTAR) service that relies on being able to do just that.
 Platforms based on packages such as UWP and .NET Core cannot provide this service naturally, which blocks certain VS features from working correctly and there is concern that some of the features that will need to be brought up for .NET Core 3.
 WPF/WinForms may run into this.
 For UWP, design-time scenarios, this was an issue and a workaround that is not considered maintainable was instituted.

-For .NET Core 3, we will need to find a better solution.
-Investigation on that is tracked by https://github.com/dotnet/cli/issues/10094
+At the beginning of .NET Core 3 development, when this document was originally written, it was thought that this would need to be addressed somehow, but it did not actually materialize as a blocker for the WPF/Winforms design-time scenarios, and so this was not addressed.
+It is possible that this will need to be revisited in a future release.